 Hazelnuts + Almonds + Salt + Cumin + Coriander + Sesame seeds + Fennel Seeds

-Coriander: coriander’s mellow, floral and citrusy profile makes it a great partner for the earthy cumin.
+Coriander: coriander’s mellow, floral and citrus-y taste makes it a great partner for the earthy cumin.
 These two spices are often used together.
+Likewise, it is typically used in powdered form.

 Sesame seeds: white sesame seeds accentuate the nuttiness and add a subtle sweetness to the blend.
 In my dukkah recipe I am also using black sesame seeds – I like the hint of bitterness which makes the overall flavour more rounded.

-In an authentic dukkah recipe, nuts are pounded and mixed with ground spice, salt and sesame seeds.
+In authentic dukkah recipes, nuts are pounded and mixed with ground spice, salt and sesame seeds.
 There are a few things to note:

 - The texture of original dukkah is coarse.
-This is why it is important to not over process the nuts whether you are using a mortar and pestle or a spice grinder.
+This is why it is important to not over process the nuts and seeds.
+If you are using a mortar and pestle, pound the mixture without going too hard on it.
+If using a spice grinder, give it a few short pulses and check for the texture.

 Equipment